 Load Balancing Internal IPs in the same region

-All Next Generation Cloud Servers automatically receive three IP addresses upon creation:
+All Cloud Servers automatically receive three IP addresses when they are created:

 - A version 4 IP Address that provides public access to your server from anywhere on the Internet.